Rheumatoid arthritis, or more commonly known as RA, is an autoimmune disease in which the body’s immune system mistakenly attacks the joints.

 Symptoms of Rheumatoid Arthritis

-- Joint pain, tenderness, swelling or stiffness for 6 weeks or more
+- Pain in major joints, minor joint pain, tenderness, swelling, or stiffness for 6 weeks or more

 - Morning stiffness lasting 30 minutes or more